 Often, these shots end up slicing through the gut, and the result is a deer running for a long time and likely not ever keeling over.
 It all depends on how drastically the deer is quartering to or away.

 If you haven't practiced these shot angles (and done so from a treestand, if that's how you hunt), then you'll want to become a better shot first before possibly just wounding an animal.

 Practice with a 3D deer target angling away or to, and work on penetrating vitals and nothing else.

 The shoulder is perhaps best at stealing a lot of joy away from hunters who think they've made a nice shot.
 Whether with a gun or a bow, a shot that hits the shoulder blade and therefore misses vital organs typically means there's a good chance the deer will survive.

-Obviously, the right rifle and caliber combination it will penetrate through the blade, but a bow or smaller caliber gun can lead to a ricochet, or stop the penetration altogether.
+Obviously, the right rifle and caliber combination it will penetrate through the blade, but a bow or smaller-caliber gun can lead to a ricochet or stop the penetration altogether.

 The shoulder bones are tough, so the best shot is when the deer's front legs are forward, exposing the deer's vitals.
 In the photo above, the deer has just taken a step with its front right leg, clearing the way for the vitals by shifting the shoulder blade forward.
 That's the optimal shot.
 If you were to reverse the legs, and imagine the buck just stepped with its front left leg, the shoulder blade would be partially covering the vitals, giving you less room to work with.

-The vital area on a deer compared to the rest of its body is ultimately a tiny target.
+The vital area on a deer compared with the rest of its body is ultimately a tiny target.
 That's why it's important to practice often and build confidence in a variety of shots, well before hunting season begins.
 Use this general explainer to help decide on the shots you take, and the ones you don't.